School Terms – 2023

 - Shoes – must be practical for school.

-All uniform is available from the school office.
+Uniform is available from the school office.
 We only keep limited amounts of uniform so you may need to order ahead of time.

 Newsletters